Emma Marlin (MBACP) Finsbury Park N4

 Training, qualifications & experience

-I hold the Spectrum Certificate in Counselling and Psychotherapy which means I have completed over 700 hours of face-to-face training at Spectrum Centre for Humanistic Psychotherapy and continue my supervision and professional development there.
+I hold the Spectrum Certificate in Counselling and Psychotherapy which means I have completed over 1000 hours of face-to-face training at Spectrum Centre for Humanistic Psychotherapy and continue regular supervision and professional development and training there.

 I work in a practical and friendly way, drawing on a number of different approaches including Gestalt, Formative Psychology and Mindfulness Techniques.
 I have also completed an additional 12 month training programme with Beyond Chocolate designed to give people the practical steps and tools they need to create a happier and more satisfying relationship with food, eating and body esteem.

-Before retraining as a psychotherapist, I spent over 20 years writing and editing for some of the world's most successful magazines and newspapers including Cosmopolitan, Red, Marie Claire, Redbook and The Sunday Times.
+Before becoming a psychotherapist I spent over 20 years writing and editing for some of the world's most successful magazines and newspapers including Cosmopolitan, Red, Marie Claire, Redbook and The Sunday Times.
+I also worked as an Agony Aunt for nearly 15 years for Sugar, More! and Woman's Own.

 I am a Member of the BACP and am bound by its Ethical Framework for Good Practice in Counselling and Psychotherapy, the Ethical Guidelines for Researching Counselling and Psychotherapy (where practitioners undertake research) and subject to the Professional Conduct Procedure for the time being in force